angelo-wf/LakeSnes/README.md

 ## Compiling

-The Makefile is currently set up for compiling on macOS, provided a copy of `SDL2.framework` is placed in this directory (can be downloaded from the main SDL2 site) and clang & make are available.
+The Makefile is currently set up for compiling on macOS, provided a copy of `SDL2.framework` is placed in the `sdl2` directory (can be downloaded from the main SDL2 site) and clang & make are available.
 With that in place, simply run `make`.

 Compiling on Linux will require SDL2 to be available, the Makefile to be modified for including SDL2 the correct way (lines 3 & 4) and possibly changing the `#include` that includes SDL2 in `main.c` (line 8).
 The used C compiler can also be changed, if needed (Makefile, line 2).
 Apart from SDL2, no other dependencies are used.
 After doing that, running `make` should (hopefully) work.
 Future intent is for this to be possible without needing to modify any files.